Emmotes/ic_spoilers/docs/penelope.md

     "id": 1906,
     "flavour_text": "",
     "description": {
         "desc": "Upon entering an area, Penelope summons 4 medium-sized, randomly positioned Insect Swarms on the enemy's side of the battlefield.
 Enemies who are in a Swarm are slowed by $(amount)% and are afflicted by the Have You Met My Friends debuff.
 The slow effect can stack multiplicatively if an enemy is inside multiple Swarms.
-Every second an enemy is in a swarm, it's slowing effect is reduced by $(slow_reduction_per_second)%.
+Every second an enemy is in a swarm, its slowing effect is reduced by $(slow_reduction_per_second)%.
 When the slow effect reaches $(min_slow_amount)%, the swarm is dispersed and disappears."
     },
     "effect_keys": [
         {
             "off_when_benched": true,
             "show_description": false,
             "effect_string": "penelope_insect_plague,100",
+            "spawn_rect": [
+                0,
+                0,
+                0.66,
+                0.05
+            ],
+            "default_slow_amount": 100,
+            "min_slow_amount": 40,
             "slow_reduction_per_second": 1,
-            "min_slow_amount": 40,
             "aoe_radius": 150,
             "debuff_effects": [
                 {